 There is no parking for away supporters at the stadium, but there is plenty of on street parking available in the area.

-From Poulton-le- Fylde station, there is a bus stop opposite the station entrance where you can get either a number 80 or 82 bus to Fleetwood.
+From Poulton-le-Fylde, there is a bus stop opposite the station entrance where you can get either a number 80 or 82 bus to Fleetwood.
 The journey will take fifteen to twenty minutes.
 Get off the bus outside the Strawberry Gardens pub and the ground is a ten to fifteen minute walk away.

 If you travel to Blackpool North station, a taxi to Fleetwood will cost around £20.
-Bus services number 1 and 14 leave Blackpool town centre every ten minutes and the journey to Fleetwood will take about thirty minutes.
+Bus services number 1 and 14 leave Blackpool town centre every ten minutes and pass near the ground, the journey to Fleetwood will take about thirty minutes.

-Alternately leave the station, turn right and head down to the sea front.
-Tram Line 1 runs North to Fleetwood every twenty minutes.
-The journey will take about forty minutes.
+The trams will be running North up the coast from Blackpool to Fleetwood on the 29th.
+[Leave the station and head towards the sea] They run every twenty minutes and the journey will take about forty minutes.
 Get off the tram at Stanley Road in Fleetwood, which is about 200 yards from the ground.
-A bus timetable can be found on the Lancashire County Council website.

 Where to Eat and Drink